Version: 2.0 | Date: 23rd Sep 2021

 Internal security tests and scans:

-We conduct security scanning using multiple industry standard products and tools on released WSO2 product versions as well as versions under development.
+We conduct security scanning using multiple industry standard products and tools on WSO2 infrastructure, services, and released WSO2 product versions as well as versions under development.

 Customer Support Portal: